 It might be hard for the kids to sense the subtleties Chef Charles’ practiced palette tastes, but I know they’ll have fun learning about chocolate – and eating it, too!

 I didn’t have the privilege of utilizing only high-quality Guittard chocolate for our taste test.
-While I did include some of my Madagascar Criollo, I also chose three other chocolates of varying percentages of Cacao from my local grocery store.
+While I did include some of my favorite Guittard Madagascar Criollo, I also chose three other chocolates of varying percentages of Cacao that aren’t the Guittard brand.